JessicaTegner/pypandoc/README.md

 - [FreeBSD port](https://www.freshports.org/textproc/pandoc/)
   - Or see [Pandoc - Installing pandoc](https://pandoc.org/installing.html)

-Be aware that not all install mechanisms put pandoc in `PATH`, so you either have to change `PATH` yourself or set the full `PATH` to pandoc in `PYPANDOC_PANDOC`.
+Be aware that not all install mechanisms put pandoc in the `PATH`, so you either have to change the `PATH` yourself or set the full `PATH` to pandoc in `PYPANDOC_PANDOC`.
 See the next section for more information.

 ### Specifying the location of pandoc binaries